HackYourFuture/post-grad-ed/README.md

 Ideally, in 4 weeks you should be very clear about what each of these concept mean and what their role is in application development.

-## How to use this repository

-Similar

-If you have any questions or if something is not entirely clear ¯\_(ツ)\_/¯, please ask/comment on Slack!

 ## Accountability

 In order to stay motivated it's good to hold yourself accountable.
 That's not always that easy.
 Therefore, HackYourFuture has created a special channel on Slack that you can use in order to discuss, ask for help and keep your motivation.